Join the RHS today and support our charitable work

 Free entry to RHS members at selected times »

 Reduced prices on RHS Garden courses and workshops

 Join the RHS today and support our charity

 The caterpillar like larvae of large rose sawflies eat the leaves of wild and cultivated roses.

-Large rose sawflies are insects with pale spotted black, green and yellow caterpillar-like larvae that eat the leaves of roses, sometimes causing severe defoliation.
+Large rose sawflies have pale spotted black, green and yellow larvae that eat the leaves of roses, sometimes causing severe defoliation.
 The adults have yellow abdomens with mainly black thorax and heads.

 Roses can also be attacked by other sawflies such as the rose leaf-rolling sawfly and rose slug sawfly or slugworm.